Liberty Global

-Liberty Global plc is a British-Dutch-American multinational telecommunications company with headquarters in London, Amsterdam and Denver.
-Its respective legal names are Liberty Global Plc, Liberty Global B.V. and Liberty Global, Inc., with the first of these being publicly traded.
+Liberty Global Ltd. is a British-Dutch-American multinational telecommunications company domiciled in Bermuda, with headquarters in London, Amsterdam and Denver.
+Its respective legal names are Liberty Global Holdings Limited (UK), Liberty Global B.V.
+(Netherlands) and Liberty Global, Inc. (United States), with the first of these being publicly traded.
 It was formed in 2005 by the merger of the international arm of Liberty Media (in turn, a spin-off of American cable-television group TCI) and UnitedGlobalCom (UGC).

 Liberty Global had an annual revenue of $11.5 billion in 2019, with operations in six countries and 20,600 employees.
 It has 10.8 million cable service subscribers, or 25.3 million revenue generation units (RGU), combining video, internet, and voice customers.